Industry Leadership

 An Employer-Driven Workforce System

-Connecticut’s employer-driven workforce system is highly attuned and responsive to the current and future skill needs of industry.
+Connecticut’s employer-driven workforce system responds to the current and future skill needs of industry.
 Employers play a significant role in this work by:

 • Articulating the specific skills they need for current and future jobs and then working with educators and training providers to inform curriculum and credentials;